 At Oral Surgery Specialists of Idaho, we are passionate about performing the highest-level oral surgery care while keeping our patients comfortable, safe, and relaxed during their procedures.
 In our effort to achieve this goal, we are proud to offer anesthesia services in our state-of-the-art Dental Anesthesia Center, or DAC.
 By being able to offer the full scope of anesthesia services in our Dental Anesthesia Center, instead of having to travel to a hospital, we can provide surgery at a fraction of the cost.
-Whether your treatment is corrective jaw surgery, dental implants, wisdom teeth removal, or any of the other surgical procedures we provide, we can do it all in the comfort of the surgical suites in our three southeast Idaho practice locations.
+Whether your treatment is corrective jaw surgery, dental implants, wisdom teeth removal, or any of the other surgical procedures we provide, we can do it all in the comfort of the surgical suites in our two southeast Idaho practice locations.

 As oral and maxillofacial surgeons, our doctors have hospital-based anesthesia training.
 In fact, oral surgeons are trained to administer all levels of sedation, including general anesthesia, to help you feel relaxed about your procedure and to eliminate pain during surgery.
 During your consultation with Dr. Baker or Dr. Jepsen, your options for anesthesia will be discussed in depth, and the anesthesia for your procedure will be chosen based on the type of procedure you are having, your level of apprehension about your treatment, and your health concerns.
 For the safest anesthesia and sedation experience possible, our doctors and surgical team will monitor you continuously during and after your surgery.